iree-org/iree/iree/compiler/README.md

 The included `setup.py` file can be used to build Python binaries or directly install the IREE compiler API.
-Do note that the compiler is quite heavy and unless if you are developing it and on a significant machine, you will want to use released binaries.
+Do note that the compiler is quite heavy and unless you are developing it and on a significant machine, you will want to use released binaries.

 There are two ways to build/install Python packages: